Jacques Mallet du Pan: Exile

 Mallet fled France on 10 August 1792, initially to Geneva until the advance of the French army forced him to move on.
 Briefly staying in Brussels before again fleeing the French army he came to Bern, where he would write Considérations sur la nature de la Révolution de France et sur les causes qui en prolongent la durée in 1793.
 A man of order and property, as hostile to the bourgeoise men of money as he was to Girondins, in this work he analysed the revolution as a revolt of the poor.
 He denounced the weakness of the Church, the Nobility, and the men of property in the third estate before finally denouncing the non-propertied and the "barbarians".
 He believed the French had given in to the force of things, but in doing so had debased the culture of the whole of Europe.
 It is in this widely circulated essay that he coined the adage "like Saturn, the Revolution devours its children", which originally appeared as "A l'exemple de Saturne, la révolution dévore ses enfants".
-Translated into English at the time, the essay was read by and influenced William Pitt's views.
+Translated into English at the time, the essay was read by William Pitt and influenced his views.

 In 1798, he came to London, where he founded the Mercure britannique.
 He died of consumption at Richmond, Surrey, on 10 May 1800, leaving his widow, Françoise Valier, and three children, who received a pension from the British government.